grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ### 21. Attach the Stabilizers

-Attach the stabilizer bars to the plate:
+Attach the stabilizer clips and then bars to the plate:

 ![v1_4_withStabilizers.JPG](v1_4_withStabilizers.JPG)

-### 23. Fit Keycaps for Stabilized keys
+### 22. Fit Keycaps for Stabilized keys

 There is a knack to fitting Costar stabilizers.
 Fit both the inserts into the key first.
 The longer part of the insert should be pointing towards the top of the keyboard for horizontal switches and the left of the keyboard for vertical switches.